Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 Fireplace Chimney FAQ

-These are some of the popular questions regarding the fireplace and chimney for reference.
+These are some popular questions regarding the different parts and chimney for reference.

 Fireplace and Chimney Heights

-Opening of the Fireplace – 22″ for Solid Fuel and 20″ for Gas Fuel.
-The IRC assigns a minimum of 22 inches for a minimum opening height for a solid fuel fireplace and 20 inches for a minimum opening for a gas fuel fireplace.
+Opening of the Fireplace โ 22″ for Solid Fuel and 20″ for Gas Fuel.
+The IRC assigns a minimum of 22 inches for a minimum opening height for a solid fuel model and 20 inches for a minimum opening for a gas fuel model.

-Fireplace Facade – 4 to 6 Feet Range.
-There are no standard heights recommended by the International Residential Code, but the usual height for a fireplace façade is 4 to 6 feet (floor level to the top of the mantel).
-The measurement is based on a comfortable viewing of people seated in front of the fireplace.
+Fireplace Facade โ 4 to 6 Feet Range.
+The (IRC) International Residential Code recommends no standard heights, but the usual height for a fireplace faรงade is 4 to 6 feet (floor level to the top of the mantel).
+The measurement is based on a comfortable viewing of people seated in front of the hearth.

 Chimney Height From Roof – The edge of the cap to the roof level – 5 Feet.
 The International Residential Code (IRC) lists a minimum chimney height of 3 feet above the roof level where the fireplace passes through and adds 2 feet for the clearance higher than any part of the building that’s within 10 feet from the chimney (e.g., Dormers, trees, roof, etc).